fluxninja/aperture/docs/content/concepts/flow-control/flow-label.md

   Configuration][istio])
 - Traces from [Aperture SDK][aperture-go]

-Aperture uses OpenTelemetry's robust pipelining for receiving the telemetry data and produce other streams of data from it.
+Aperture uses OpenTelemetry's robust pipelines for receiving the telemetry data and produce other streams of data from it.

 ### Metrics

-Prometheus metrics are generated from the telemetry data that is received.
+Prometheus' metrics are generated from the telemetry data that is received.
 Along the path of the flows, telemetry data is tagged by the [flux meters][flux-meter] and [workloads][workload] that matched.

-### OLAP-style telemetry
+### OLAP style telemetry

-OLAP-style telemetry data is generated as OpenTelemetry logs and is saved in an OLAP database.
-This is done by creating multi-dimensional rollups from flow labels.
+OLAP style telemetry data is generated as OpenTelemetry logs and is saved in an OLAP database.
+This is done by creating multidimensional roll ups from flow labels.

-OLAP-style telemetry doesn't work well with extremely high-cardinality labels, thus if a extremely high-cardinality label is detected, some of its values may be replaced with `REDACTED_VIA_CARDINALITY_LIMIT` string.
+OLAP style telemetry doesn't work well with extremely high-cardinality labels, thus if an extremely high-cardinality label is detected, some of its values may be replaced with `REDACTED_VIA_CARDINALITY_LIMIT` string.

 #### Default labels

-These are protocol-level labels (e.g. http, network) extracted by the configured service mesh/middleware and are available to be referenced in [Label Matchers][label-matchers], except for a few high-cardinality ones.
+These are protocol-level labels (e.g. HTTP, network) extracted by the configured service mesh/middleware and are available to be referenced in [Flow Matchers][flow-matcher], except for a few high-cardinality ones.

 #### Labels extracted from baggage